NOTICE: VACCINATION SITE CHANGED STOREFRONT (STILL LOCATED IN SHAWS PLAZA BUT NOW AT 47 MEMORIAL PARKWAY)

 TESTING AND VACCINATIONS AT 47 Memorial Parkway - this is a walk-in site, appointments are suggested but not required

-Vaccinations are available Monday through Friday, from 8am-1pm - Click Here to Register in Advance
+Vaccinations are available Monday, Wednesday, Friday from 8am-1pm - Click Here to Register in Advance

 Testing is available Monday through Friday, from 2pm-7pm: Click Here Register in Advance